LuukBoot/Tuturial_reporting/README.md

 # Tuturial automatic reporting
 Welcome to this tutorial on automatic reporting in Viktor with python!
-As a engineer or data scientist, generating reports is an essential part of your work.
+As an engineer or data scientist, generating reports is an essential part of your work.
 Reporting not only helps you understand the insights from your data but also helps you communicate your findings/results to stakeholders.

 In this tutorial, we will explore how to automate the process of generating reports in Viktor with python.
-We will cover the basics of automatic report generation, including text, figures, dynamic tables and dynamic paragpraps.
+We will cover the basics of automatic report generation, including text, figures and dynamic tables.

 We will also learn how to use Jinja2, a templating engine for Python, a library for creating PDF documents, to generate professional-looking reports with minimal effort.

-By the end of this tutorial, you will have a solid understanding of how to automate the process of generating reports in Viktor with python and Jinja, which will save you time and enable you to focus on analyzing data and gaining insights.
+By the end of this tutorial, you will have created a simple viktor application that makes an invoice with a pie chart.
+See gif below:

 ## 1. Starting structure of application
 Weet niet wat hier moet staan